VisualComputing2023-1/Showcase/content/docs/shortcodes/First deliverable/Depth Perception.md

 ## Conclusion
 In conclusion, while binocular vision is an important factor in depth perception, monocular cues can also provide valuable information about the spatial relationships between objects in a scene.
 Relative size, linear perspective, monocular movement parallax, interposition, shading and lighting, and aerial perspective are all important types of monocular cues that contribute to our ability to perceive the 3D world around us.
 By understanding how these cues work, we can better appreciate the complexity of our visual perception and the mechanisms that allow us to interact with the world in three dimensions.

+## Future Work
+By implementating this Monocular Cue Sketch, we now have the opportunity to spin Binocular Cues up.
+In this way, we will be able to experience 3D vision without tricking the human eye.